enkidevs/curriculum/Web/HTML/input-form-attributes/value.md

 The value attribute is applied to a form’s input types for all but which option?

 ???
-???
-???
-???

-* (F) File: It defines the filename where the data will be sent.
+* File: It defines the filename where the data will be sent.
 * Button, reset, & submit: It defines the text within the button
 * Text, password, & hidden: It sets the default value of the input field.
 * Checkbox, radio, & image: It sets the value based on the selection and sends that value when submitted.

 ---
 ## Revision